 From the 1870s onward, Bing ran an import business in Paris where he sold a lot of Japanese art, including many Ukiyo-e woodblock prints.

 Bing also edited the influential monthly magazine called Le Japon Artistique.
-Many artists, including the Art Nouveau and Impressionism artists, came to him to get Ukiyo-e woodblock prints and other Japanese art to use as inspiration.
+Many artists, including Art Nouveau and Impressionism artists, came to him to get Ukiyo-e woodblock prints and other Japanese art to use as inspiration.

 Louis Comfort Tiffany – Dogwood (1902 -1915)